kamatsuoka/goodtags/docs/FAQ.md

 So glad you asked.
 See [transitions](./transitions.md).

-## why do the bottom buttons disappear from sheet music view?
+## why do the bottom buttons dim from sheet music view?

-The bottom buttons on the sheet music view — play key note, play tracks, navigate up/down in list — disappear after a few seconds so you can enjoy the sheet music with fewer distractions.
+The bottom buttons on the sheet music view — play key note, play tracks, navigate up/down in list — dim after a few seconds so you can enjoy the sheet music with fewer distractions.

 ## what if I want to use those buttons later?